Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Preliminaries and Problem Setup

-We use the same model for local differential privacy as Kairouz et al.~\cite{Kairouz2016}, as formalized by Kasiviswanathan et al.~\cite{KLNRS11} based on the randomized response mechanism of Warner~\cite{Warner} generalized by Evfimievski et al.~\cite{EGS03}.
+We use the same model for local differential privacy as Kairouz et al.~\cite{Kairouz2016}.
+We borrow the formalization by Kasiviswanathan et al.~\cite{KLNRS11}, which was based on the randomized response mechanism of Warner~\cite{Warner} and Evfimievski et al.~\cite{EGS03}.
 It is stronger than non-local privacy~\cite{Dwork} and implies local $\epsilon$-differential privacy~\cite{Kairouz2016}, but allows for columns of $Q$ to be all-$0$: \begin{definition} A mechanism $Q_{\hX|X}$ is \textit{$\epsilon$-differentially private} ($\epsilon$-DP) if

 and